mdtanveeralamgir/react-udemy-3rd/README.md

     - declaring dependencies of useEffect which is a function
     - why it can cause an infinite loop
     - why in this case it will not cause an infinite loop
+190: useCallBack hook
+    - creating a function if the dependencies change
+    - create only once if there is no dependencies declared
+    - use it to prevent a function from recreating hence preventing infinite loop while using that function in useEffect and passing as dependency